B59-CloudDevOps/learn-terraform/README.md

 Modules In Terraform are of 2 types:
     1) Terraform registry modules ( readdily available )
     2) Bulding your own modules

+`Terraform init is going to do 3 things`
+    1) Initialized the `backend`
+    2) Downloads the needed plugings
+    3) Initializes the modules

+Modules:
+    1) Root Modules : From where you run the terraform commands
+    2) Child Module: The actual code

+    Passing information between 2 child modules, cannot be done directly.
+It would be through root module

+        "x-module ---> RootModule ---> y-module"
+    Information from x-module to y-module would be done via rootModule in the form of outputs.

+    OUTPUT's play a very important role in passing the information between 2 modules.

+    > The Root Module
+        Every Terraform configuration has at least one module, known as its root module, which consists of the resources defined in the .tf files in the main working directory.

+    > Child Modules
+        A Terraform module (usually the root module of a configuration) can call other modules to include their resources into the configuration.
+A module that has been called by another module is often referred to as a child module.

+        Child modules can be called multiple times within the same configuration, and multiple configurations can use the same child module.